Citybop has the coolest things to do in Portland

 Stop for dinner at upscale restaurants like Le Pigeon, Blue Hour, or Andina, or hip restaurants like Oven and Shaker (pizza).
 Choose from fun brewpubs like Deschutes Brewery, 10 Barrel Brewing or Von Ebert Brewing.
-Grab a coffee at Barista, or watch a live performance at the Portland Center Stage at The Armory.
+Grab a coffee at Barista, or watch a live performance at the The Armory.

 European inspired Nob Hill

-Nob Hill is one of Portland's most popular shopping areas.
-It's located on the West Side of Portland just a few blocks from the Pearl District.
+Nob Hill is one of Portland's most popular shopping areas, and is located on the West Side of Portland just a few blocks from the Pearl District.
 Stroll along tree-lined NW 23rd for a great selection of clothing stores, gift shops and restaurants.
 This is one of Portland's prettiest streets with a distinctively European vibe.
-Some of the best picks for brunch include Besaws or Papa Haydn.
-Enjoy a coffee at trendy Barista on 23rd.
+Some of the best picks for brunch include Besaws or Papa Haydn, or enjoy a coffee at trendy Barista on 23rd.

 Cool Mississippi Ave